 Other options if drawing it bigger scale is to add extra smiles – or add drama, sparkle, 3D effects or rounding.

-Frofeese – a fragment
+Frofeese – a FRagment OF chEESE